LittleBigProgramming/fullstack-react-mongodb/README.md

 PORT=4000
 ```

 To run the nodeJS server run `node server.js`.
+To run the react application go to the `client` folder and run `run npm start`.